From the very first moment my eyes glimpsed Lago di Garda – Italy’s largest lake – I was captivated by its blue beauty and dramatic surroundings.

 An even better option though is to spend a few days in one of the little towns and villages dotted around Lago di Garda and explore what’s in the vicinity and across the crisscrossed by ferries lake.

-To help you with your travel plans, here are my personally tried and tested recommendations for 12 gems on the shores of lake Garda.
+To help you with your travel plans, here are my personally tried and tested recommendations for 12 gems on the shores of Lake Garda.
 These are 12 charming towns spread all around the lake.

-We will start from Sirmione at the southern base, go up the eastern shore to Riva del Garda on the Northern tip and then drive down the western shore to Peschiera del Garda on the southern end of Lake Garda again.
+We will start from Sirmione at the southern base, go up the eastern shore to Riva del Garda on the Northern tip and then drive down the western shore to Desenzano del Garda on the southern end of Lake Garda again.
 Visiting all 12 towns will give you a chance to:

 - see Roman ruins and medieval castles;